31 July 2013

 Epsom and St Helier University Hospitals NHS Trust is working hard to ensure that all patients, including children, are cared for in a safe, secure and caring environment.
 As a result, a number of safeguarding children arrangements are in place.

-Epsom and St Helier University Hospitals NHS Trust meets the statutory requirements in relation to Criminal Records Bureau (CRB) checks.
-All staff employed at the Trust under go a CRB check prior to employment, and those working with children undergo an enhanced level of assessment.
+Epsom and St Helier University Hospitals NHS Trust meets the (NHS) statutory requirements in relation to Criminal Records Bureau (CRB) checks.
+All staff employed at the Trust undergo a CRB check prior to employment, and those working with children undergo an enhanced level of assessment.

-All of the Trust's child protection policies and systems are up-to-date and robust and are reviewed on a regular basis, with ultimate responsibility resting with the Trust Board.
-The Child Protection Policy was updated, received and approved by the Trust Executive Committee, on behalf of The Trust Board on 18th April 2012, the Safeguarding Strategy 14.12.11, Child Protection Training Strategy 17.10.11 and Safeguarding Supervision Policy.
-17.10.11.
-The last safeguarding review was in December 2011 when evidence was collated for the Care Quality Commission Essential Standards for Quality Outcome 7 'Safeguarding people who use services from abuse'.
+The last safeguarding review was in December 2012 when evidence was collated for the Care Quality Commission Essential Standards for Quality Outcome 7 'Safeguarding people who use services from abuse'.
 Further safeguarding audits of Section 11 Children Act 2004, have been completed and submitted to Surrey LSCB on 29th April 2011 and Merton LSCB 27th January 2012 providing further assurance that safeguarding processes are in place.

 The Trust has a process in place for following up children who miss outpatient appointments (within any specialty) to ensure their care, and ultimately their health, is not affected in any way.
 In addition, the Trust has a system in place for identifying children for whom there are safeguarding concerns.

-91 % of all staff are up-to-date with level one training - the target is 80%;
+82 % of all staff are up-to-date with Level one training - the target is 90%;

-93 % of eligible clinical staff are up-to-date on level two training - the target is 80%;
+82 % of eligible clinical staff are up-to-date on Level two training - the target is 90%;

-89 % of eligible clinical staff are up-to-date on level three training - the target is 80%;
+75 % of eligible clinical staff are up-to-date on Level three training - the target is 90%;

 The Trust has named professionals who lead on issues in relation to safeguarding.
 They are clear about their roles, have sufficient time and receive relevant support and training to undertake their roles, which includes close contact with other social and health care organisations.